 You can get experience before applying for a job.
 It will put some knowledge and value into you about the industry.
 It will give you some real-life skills.
 It might seem complicated for you to get hired by the big head companies.
 So you can try to gain more and more experience from small firms.
 You can create networks and contacts with quantity surveyor professionals.
 You can also volunteer for any construction site.

-Be prepared about industry-related questions.
+Be prepared for industry-related questions.
 You need to know recent happening in the construction industry.
 Also, you should have a general knowledge awareness because the recruiters want professionals of diverse backgrounds.

 Top 10 Universities for Quantity Surveying in the UK